Protect Everything

 Yes.
 Professional-quality PPF like XPEL can be safely removed by trained technicians without damaging the factory paint underneath.
 This is one of the significant advantages of film-based protection.

 Both are low-maintenance.
 For ceramic coating, use pH-neutral car wash soap and avoid automatic car washes with harsh brushes.
-For PPF, wash normally and avoid high-pressure sprayers directly at film edges.
+For PPF, wash normally and avoid directing high-pressure sprayers at film edges.
 Neither requires waxing.
 Your technician at SC Window Tinting will provide specific care instructions tailored to your installation.

 What People are Saying About Us